vipulpathak113/langgraph-chatbot/README.md

 - [Resources & Links](#resources--links)

 ## What is LangGraph?
 LangGraph is like a smart conductor orchestrating different parts of an AI system.
 Imagine you're building a puzzle - each piece needs to fit perfectly with others and work together smoothly.
-That's what LangGraph does for AI applications!
+That's what LangGraph does for AI applications

 It helps create intelligent workflows by:
 - Managing how different parts of the system talk to each other